Peloton snags $550 million in new financing, valued at $4 billion ahead of expected IPO

 Get ready for Peloton to be as big and well-known as the NordicTrack.
-The connected stationary bike maker just raised a $550 million round of financing led by venture-capital firm TCV, reports the Wall Street Journal.
+The connected stationary bike maker just raised a $550 million round of financing led by venture-capital firm TCV, one of the world’s largest technology growth equity firms, reports the Wall Street Journal.
 The six-year-old brand is now supposedly worth $4.15 billion.

 Naturally it’s expected that Peloton will pursue an IPO in the coming year.
 Peloton’s co-founder and chief executive, John Foley, said 2019 “makes a lot of sense” to go public.